mf2199/TestChallengeDotNet/README.md

 - Fork this project, make your changes, then send us back the url.

 This test should normally take no more than a few hours.
-You WILL be given another (quite different) test if you interview here, so please don't try cheating.
+You may be given another (quite different) test if you interview here, so please do not try cheating.

 Good luck!